-It is also noted that the complaint in question involves the conduct of the Service Provider during the period in which CWM was permitted by MPM to act as the advisor of the Complainant in relation to the Scheme.

-The Service Provider itself declares that it no longer accepted business from CWM as from September 2017 (fn.
-14 Para.
-44, Section E of the affidavit of Stewart Davies, Director of MPM - A fol.
-128) and that:

-'Momentum Pensions decided to suspend activities with CWM on Sunday 10th September 2017 on the basis that we were unsatisfied with communications being issued to Members, and also, investments selected by them on behalf of members have performed poorly'. (fn.
-15 Email dated 27 September 2017 from Stewart Davies to Robert Allum - A fol.
-8) CWM was therefore still accepted by the Service Provider and acting as the investment advisor to the Complainant after the coming into force of Chapter 555 of the Laws of Malta.
+It is also noted that the complaint in question involves the conduct of the Service Provider during the period in which CWM was permitted by MPM to act as the adviser of the Complainant in relation to the Scheme.
+The Service Provider itself declares that it no longer accepted business from CWM as from September 2017. (fn.
+25 Para.
+44, Section E, of the affidavit of Stewart Davies, Director of MPM - A fol.
+164) CWM was therefore still accepted by the Service Provider and acting as the investment adviser to the Complainant after the coming into force of Chapter 555 of the Laws of Malta.
 It has thus emerged that CWM was only replaced in September 2017 when MPM no longer accepted business from CWM.
 The responsibility of MPM in this regard is explained later on in this decision.

-The Arbiter considers that the actions related to the Retirement Scheme complained about cannot accordingly be considered to have all occurred before 18 April 2016 and therefore the plea as based on Article 21(1)(b) cannot be upheld
+The Arbiter considers that the actions related to the Retirement Scheme complained about cannot accordingly be considered to have occurred before 18 April 2016 and, therefore, the plea as based on Article 21(1)(b) cannot be upheld.